 1. Choose the Right Sealing Method:

 The best sealing method depends on your specific needs and circumstances.
 For short-term sealing, simple solutions like towels or plastic sheeting can be effective.
-Drape a large towel along the bottom of the door, ensuring it covers the gap completely.
-For plastic sheeting, secure it to the door frame with painter's tape, creating an airtight barrier.
-For longer cleaning projects or situations where a higher degree of airtightness is needed, consider using weather stripping or specialized door seals.
+On top of that, drape a large towel along the bottom of the door, ensuring it covers the gap completely.
+That's why for plastic sheeting, secure it to the door frame with painter's tape, creating an airtight barrier.
+On top of that, for longer cleaning projects or situations where a higher degree of airtightness is needed, consider using weather stripping or specialized door seals.
 Weather stripping is available in various materials, including foam, rubber, and felt, and can be easily installed along the edges of the door frame.
 Specialized door seals are designed to create a tight seal when the door is closed, providing a more effective barrier against air and moisture.

 2. Prepare the Door and Door Frame: